 Tip 1: toothbrushes with smaller heads can reach all areas of the mouth, including the back teeth, which are usually harder to get to.
 They're the best size for kids.

 Tip 2: toothbrush handles come in unique designs to suit different people, so get one that fits comfortably in your hand.
 Without a good grip, you may injure your gums.
 If the store has samples out, test the grip.
 If you can't access samples, you may be able to get a feel by holding objects with a similar shape.

 Tip 3: make sure you are not allergic to any of the toothbrush materials.
-They make most zero-waste toothbrushes of bamboo and nylon bristles.
-Most people prefer the nylon-6 because it is biodegradable even though it may take a long time to decompose.
-Some brands, however, use hair from animals such as the boar.
+They make most zero-waste toothbrushes with bamboo and nylon bristles.
+Most people prefer nylon-6 because it is biodegradable even though it may take a long time to decompose.
+Some brands, however, use hair from animals such as boar.